 White Rose – a delicious Thai food restaurant.
 Located at 150 NW Oregon Ave, Bend, OR 97702.
 For a family of four without drinks, the cost was $60.
 Do not go for the super spicy, it will be so hot it will be unedible.

 A small taco shop with good food.
 Located at 150 NW Oregon Ave, Bend, OR 97702.
 For three entrees, chips, and an appetizer is was $50.

 Bend Lodging for Families

 This is a family-friendly hotel towards Mt.
 Bachelor with large rooms and entries perfect for putting your ski gear.
 Plus, they have a pool!

 This is another good place to stay in Bend, Oregon.
 The rooms are a little small, but they’ve got free breakfast.

 SpringHill Suites – In my opinion, this is an excellent place to stay.
 They’ve got an indoor pool and hot tub, free breakfast, a bar in the afternoon and evenings in the lobby.
 The rooms are laid out well with loads of power outlets.
 The location is fantastic in Old Mill District in downtown Bend.
 Because it is a Marriott they offer a military discount.

 Sunriver has hundreds of homes for rent.
-Renting a home is nice beause you can bring everything you need and spread out.
+Renting a home is nice because you can bring everything you need and spread out.